Subscribe

 A step-by-step guide to cleaning your dog’s ears

 1. Gather supplies.
-You’ll want to make sure you have cotton rounds or cotton balls, treats (like peanut butter or spreadable cheese), and a good ear cleaning solution ready.
+You’ll want to make sure you have cotton rounds or cotton balls, treats (like peanut butter or spreadable cheese), and a good dog ear cleaning solution ready.

 2. Get your dog in a comfortable spot.
 You can take your dog to a smaller space, like a bathroom, that’s quiet and distraction-free.
 Avoid restraining your dog to clean their ears, as doing so can add to their stress, especially if they dislike having their ears cleaned or are in pain due to an infection.